TAMU-STAT-600-Schafer/stat-600-hw6/README.md

-## Homework 6 - Kmeans and Multi-logistic Rcpp with Armadillo implementation via R package
+## Homework 6 - Kmeans and Multi-logictic Rcpp with Armadillo implementation via R package

 # Introduction
 In this homework, you will practice basics of R package development, and the use of Rcpp Armadillo within R package based on your HWs 2 and 3.
 You will be working with another student on this assignment.
 To split the load, it is expected that you will